streamsets/control-agent-quickstart/README.md

 1. kubectl
 2. jq
+3. envsubst
+  - Not included by default on MacOS
-3. k8s metrics server (AUTOSCALE deployments only)
+4. k8s metrics server (AUTOSCALE deployments only)

 *See the individual K8s Provider folders for additional prerequisites.*